File Size Considerations

 The size of a mobi file (used for Kindle) can be surprising, especially when compared to an equivalent epub file:

 The mobi file is so much larger because it actually contains several files within: versions for each Kindle format (MOBI7, KF8), as well as an entire copy of the source EPUB file used to create it.

 Kindle Delivery Costs

 Unique to Kindle is a Delivery cost that is based on the size of the ebook delivered to readers (applicable when selecting the 70% royalty option).

 This calculation is not based on the size of the .mobi file generated via KindleGen.
 Rather, it is based on the smallest (MOBI7) component shown above.

-To illustrate the difference, here are sizes and cost for a sample eBook uploaded to KDP:
+To illustrate the difference, here are sizes and cost for a sample mobi file uploaded to KDP: